Work for self-isolation

 Contact your child's class teacher or the school office.

-If your child is unable to come to school:
+If school is open and your child is unable to come to school:

 Day 1 of self isolation

 On day one of the child not being in school please use the school website page under the children tab work for self isolation.

 Chose an activity from Pobble 365